 Will Filing a Claim Raise My Rates?

-In general, filing a fire damage claim shouldn’t raise your rates.
+In general, filing a claim shouldn’t raise your rates.
 However, if this is one of many recent claims, you might see an increase.
 Even if you may see a rise in costs, you shouldn’t avoid filing.
 Fire damage is often severe and can cost thousands of dollars out of pocket unless your insurer helps cover it.

 Frequently Asked Questions

-What happens if my car catches on fire?
+What happens if my car burns up?

 Your insurer should be able to help you pay for the damages as long as the fire was started by an accident or other covered event.
 After you receive your settlement, you can repair or replace your vehicle.

-Do cars catch fire in hot weather?
+Do cars ignite more in hot weather?

 Yes, cars can catch fire in hot weather.
 During the summer months, engines and other car parts are more likely to overheat and, potentially, ignite.
 Also, be aware that wildfires are more common in hot, dry weather.
 All it takes is for someone to drop a lit cigarette on a dry patch of grass to start one.
 For this reason, be wary of where you park your car in the hot months.